Thomacdebabo/EvolGenAlg/README.md

 It works by creating simple creatures which contain a brain which is modeled as a very simple neural network.
 The training process works by generating a population of creatures which we get by randomly modifying and combining the parameters inside the neural networks of the previous generation.

 ![Main Image](https://github.com/Thomacdebabo/EvolGenAlg/blob/master/preeeetty_gooood.png)

+## Problem statement
+### We have:

+- terrain
+- starting point
+- target point

+### Goal: find optimal path in regards to energy consumption

+## Approach
+### Basic Idea:

+- make creatures
+- let them walk
+- evaluate their performance
+- "kill" the worst ones
+- generate new population (randomly, mating or mutation)
+- iterate until convergence

+### Which classes do we need?

+- World
+- Creature
+- Brain

+The world contains a certain amount of creatures which all have their own individual brain.

 ## World